 Analysts’ ratings for IAG

-There has been a significant turnaround in analysts’ sentiments for the stock.
-Until December 2017, only 54% of analysts were recommending “buys” on the stock.
-Its target price of $7.8 implies an upside of 33.6%.
+Like Agnico Eagle Mines stock, IAG has seen a significant turnaround in analyst sentiment.
+Until about a year ago, only 62% of analysts were recommending “buys” on the stock.
+Its target price of $7.5 implies a potential upside of 100%.

 While IAG’s operating results for the first three quarters of 2019 were strong, during the release of its year-end production results and 2019 guidance on January 16, the company stated that it was expecting reduced production and higher all-in sustaining costs in 2019.
 It also reported a larger-than-expected loss in its Q4 2018 results.
 Analysts, however, have stood pat on their ratings so far.

 Lately, IAG announced its plans to lay off 32% of its workers at its Westwood mine as a stabilizing cost control measure.
 Previously, the company had decided to defer its Cote Gold project.

 Currently, investors and analysts are more concerned about companies focusing on maximizing shareholder returns than increasing production at any cost.
 Moreover, many of the projects undertaken are turning out to be risky and return-negative.
 So IAMGOLD’s decision came as a relief for investors and analysts alike.
 IAG climbed more than 9% on January 28 after the announcement of the deferment.

 IAMGOLD’s reserve updates and other organic growth opportunities have also remained quite bright, which should support its long-term production growth.